ajshovon/dash/README.md

 ## Overview

-DASH (Distributed Address Shortening Hub) is a decentralized application designed to shorten URLs.
-It leverages blockchain technology to ensure the immutability and security of the shortened links.
+DASH - Distributed Address Shortening Hub is a decentralized application designed to shorten URLs.
+It leverages Cloudflare network to ensure fast and reliable short links.

 ## Features